rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	- pip:
 	    # The API for Azure Machine Learning Model Management Service.
 	    # Details: https://github.com/Azure/Machine-Learning-Operationalization
 	    - azure-ml-api-sdk==0.1.0a10

-        # Added pip
 	    - pyodbc
 	    - dhash
 	    - pillow
 	    - sqlalchemy
 	    - azure-storage-blob
 	    - azure-storage-file
 	    - azure-storage-queue
 	    - scikit-image

 	    # Helper utilities for dealing with Azure ML Workbench Assets.
 	    - https://azuremldownloads.blob.core.windows.net/wheels/latest/azureml.assets-1.0.0-py3-none-any.whl?sv=2016-05-31&si=ro-2017&sr=c&sig=xnUdTm0B%2F%2FfknhTaRInBXyu2QTTt8wA3OsXwGVgU%2BJk%3D
 	```

-	This addition exposes the ```pyodbc``` package and other added packages built into the container image to the Anaconda run-time installed with Workbench so the package can be imported into Python scripts run in the container.
-It is this package that enables Python scripts to connect to Azure SQL databases.
+	These additions expose the extra packages built into the container image to the Anaconda run-time installed with Workbench so the packages can be imported into Python scripts run in the container.

 1. Use the **File** > **Save** command to save the modified **conda_dependencies.yml** file.